dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/multiple-hosted-webassembly.md

 ## Configuration

-Hosted Blazor [solutions](xref:blazor/tooling#visual-studio-solution-file-sln) can serve multiple Blazor WebAssembly apps.
+Select the version of this article that matches your hosting requirements, either port/domain hosting (for example, `:5001`/`:5002` or `firstapp.com`/`secondapp.com`) or route subpath hosting (for example, `/FirstApp` and `/SecondApp`).

+:::zone pivot="port-domain"

+With the current hosting selection, this article covers port/domain hosting (for example, `:5001`/`:5002` or `firstapp.com`/`secondapp.com`).

-In the following example:
+In the following examples:

 * The project name of the hosted Blazor WebAssembly app is `MultipleBlazorApps` in a folder named `MultipleBlazorApps`.
 * The three projects in the solution before a second client app is added are `MultipleBlazorApps.Client` in the `Client` folder, `MultipleBlazorApps.Server` in the `Server` folder, and `MultipleBlazorApps.Shared` in the `Shared` folder.
 * The initial (first) client app is the default client project of the solution created from the Blazor WebAssembly project template.
-The first client app is accessible in a browser at port 5001 or with a host of `firstapp.com`.
 * A second client app is added to the solution, `MultipleBlazorApps.SecondClient` in a folder named `SecondClient`.
+* Optionally, the server project (`MultipleBlazorApps.Server`) can serve pages or views as a Razor Pages or MVC app.
+* The first client app is accessible in a browser at port 5001 or with a host of `firstapp.com`.
 The second client app is accessible in a browser at port 5002 or with a host of `secondapp.com`.

+:::zone-end

+:::zone pivot="route-subpath"

+With the current selection, this article covers route subpath hosting (for example, `/FirstApp` and `/SecondApp`).

+In the following examples:

+* The project name of the hosted Blazor WebAssembly app is `MultipleBlazorApps` in a folder named `MultipleBlazorApps`.
+* The three projects in the solution before a second client app is added are `MultipleBlazorApps.Client` in the `Client` folder, `MultipleBlazorApps.Server` in the `Server` folder, and `MultipleBlazorApps.Shared` in the `Shared` folder.
+* The initial (first) client app is the default client project of the solution created from the Blazor WebAssembly project template.
+* A second client app is added to the solution, `MultipleBlazorApps.SecondClient` in a folder named `SecondClient`.
 * Optionally, the server project (`MultipleBlazorApps.Server`) can serve pages or views as a formal Razor Pages or MVC app.
+* Both client apps use the default port defined by the `MultipleBlazorApps.Server` project's `Properties/launchSettings.json` file in its `applicationUrl` value.
+The first client app is accessible in a browser at the `/FirstApp` subpath.
+The second client app is accessible in a browser at the `/SecondApp` subpath.

+:::zone-end

-The example shown in this section requires additional configuration for:
+The examples shown in this article require additional configuration for:

 * Accessing the apps directly at the example host domains, `firstapp.com` and `secondapp.com`.
 * Certificates for the client apps to enable TLS/HTTPS security.